Verdagon/Vale/docs/InstantiatorRegions.md

 We use negative numbers just as a convention: negative for function incoming regions that are immutable, zero for mutable at call-time.
 The default scope for the function will then be zero, which seems nice.

+Note that when we create the actual types in the instantiated AST, a lot of the regions are lost.
+They only seem to appear where there were explicit lifetime parameters, like in `func moo<x', y', T>(...)` etc (including the default region).
+I'm not sure if this will lead to collisions in the backend, or if it happens to work theoretically perfectly to collapse a bunch of equivalent functions.

+In RegionCollapser, we recursively collapse things.
+First we establish ("count") a region map, for example (7, 5, 7, 0) becomes (7 -> -2, 5 -> -1, 0 -> 0).
+We then use that for our *immediate* members, like the ownerships of coords and the values of RegionTemplatas.
+We dont use it for anything else, we let everything else under us do its own counting.
+Not sure if this is the right way to go though, it might be skipping some important steps and losing some detail.
+It's hard to say.

 # Handling Collapsed Coords and Subjective Coords Simultaneously (HCCSCS)